ninarouhani/2023_RouhaniAdolphs/README.md

 # 2023_RouhaniAdolphs
 data and code for analysis and figures in "Collective events and individual affect shape autobiographical memory."

-the four notebooks in the folder run every result and figure in the paper (loading data files in the dataFiles folder), in the order they are presented in the manuscript, they are more broadly grouped in the following way:
+the four notebooks in the folder run every result and figure in the paper (loading data files in the dataFiles folder) in the order they are presented in the manuscript. they are more broadly grouped in the following way:

 01_autobioMem_monthly.ipynb: analysis of monthly affect measures on later autobiographical memory (in R)